followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxResizable/1 Configuration/handles.md

 <!--fullDescription-->
 You can pass several values separated by a space.
 For example, "right bottom".

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option with the `ResizeHandle` enum, which accepts the following values: `Top`, `Bottom`, `Right` and `Left`.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option with the `ResizeHandle` enum, which accepts the following values: `Top`, `Bottom`, `Right` and `Left`.
 You can combine these values by separating them with a comma, for example:

     <!--Razor C#-->@(Html.DevExtreme().Resizable()
         .Handles(ResizeHandle.Top, ResizeHandle.Bottom)